rustyshakelford2/LavaFurnace/readme.txt

-/lfadd <username>  <-- adds a user to the list of player furnaces monitored for custom cook times /lfrem <username>  <-- removes a user from the list of player furnaces monitored for custom cook times /lfset <username> <itemname or itemid> <multiplier 1 - 4>  <-- changes the specified item to the specified multiplier for the specified player
-/lflist <username>  <-- lists a given players custom cook time settings.
+/lfadd <username>  <-- adds a user to the list of player furnaces monitored for custom cook times /lfrem <username>  <-- removes a user from the list of player furnaces monitored for custom cook times /lfset <username> <itemname or itemid> <multiplier 1 - 10>  <-- changes an item to smelt at the multiplier for a player /lflist <username>  <-- lists a given players custom cook time settings.